Make A Donation

 Sermon delivered by The Rev. Kirby Lawrence Hill, Presbyterian Church of the Resurrection, Conyers, Georgia, and former moderator, Year of the Child Planning Team.

-The Advocacy Committee for Racial Ethnic Concerns responds to language and rhetoric used by Donald Trump in announcing his candidacy for president of the United States.
+The Racial Equity Advocacy Committee responds to language and rhetoric used by Donald Trump in announcing his candidacy for president of the United States.

 Use these prayers in your congregation’s prayer station to recognize the Decade of the Child (2001-2011) as it concludes.